 Possible methods used to parse apart documents, identify headwords, and/or return definitions:

 The application tells us that “definition containing documents” may be organized with “headwords.”
-A headword is a word or phrase that can be identified in some manner as separate from the definition for that word.
-In our examples above, HTML and punctuation is being used to distinguish words and their definitions.
+A headword is a word or phrase that can be identified in some manner as to separate from the definition for that word.
+In our examples above, HTML and punctuation are being used to distinguish words and their definitions.

 Here are some examples from the Google definitions patent application: